 Climbing to the top of Uluru is very dangerous.
 There have been 35 deaths over the years with many more horrible injuries.
 It was closed for the following reasons: safety, pollution, and cultural respect.
 One can see the path that was used.
 Field trips used to hike to the top.
 John’s best friend fell and died when the wind blew off his hat and he reached for it.

 Not only was Uluru closed for cultural sensitivity concerns, the environmental impact was huge, mainly human waste and batteries.
 There are thousands of batteries up there with lithium being especially bad since it renders the water unusable.
 They will take years to decompose.

 There are many similarities between the animist indigenous beliefs and Christianity.
 One is that they both use stories and parables.
 Another is that their moral code is very similar to Christian.
 In fact, more First People claimed to be Christians than nonIndigenous people in Australia.

 Speaking of word usage, I learned that Aboriginal is a bad word to use.
 Indigenous People or First People are preferred.

-Today there is a lot of alcohol abuse and sniffing petrol.
-Deadly Fun Run is promoting a healthy lifestyle by encouraging running among the indigenous peoples.
+Today there is a lot of alcohol abuse and sniffing petrol among the indigenous people.
+Deadly Fun Run is promoting a healthy lifestyle by encouraging running.
 The culminating event takes place in a run around Uluru.
 Competitors from each community are invited to bring a message stick of significance to present to the Traditional Owners of the Mutitjulu community.